-1. RMS Intro
+1. RMS Intro (Page 7)

 - a.
 To match the AMPS changes, references to "non-cash" are changed to "non-liquid". - b.
 Although "investments" can be understood as spending funds on Trust assets to improve return, "deploying capital" or "capital improvements" are another way to separate it from the "investments" made by the Permanent Fund Corporation. - c.
 Added clarity in the discussion of Trust Funds. - d.
 Under Trust Funds, added discussion of TLODA and new revenue allocation regulations. - e.
 Added "changes in legal understandings" as another reason for changing the RMS. - f.
 Inserted a paragraph and references to the impacts of Covid-19 pandemic. - g.
-Addressed the changes in the commercial real estate program post legislative audit. - h.
-Other minor technical edits to make the document read better.
+Addressed the changes in the commercial real estate program post legislative audit.

-2. Land Section
+2. Land Section (Page 12)

 - a.
 Added an example of Master Utility Agreement as an innovation example. - b.
-Updated technical figures or information. - c.
-Added General Permits under Revocable License for Land Use under Income Generating Authorizations. - d.
-Although mitigation marketing is separate chapter in the RMS, mitigation projects are included in non-perpetual easements. - e.
-Added clarification of additional revenue from land payments. - f.
-Updated the Competitive Land Sale section to include discussion of the newer successful Over-The-Counter program. - g.
-Expanded discussion of bonding under Risk Management. - h.
-Added discussion of the new General Permit program under Public Access section. - i.
-Discussed the Section Line Easement MOU that is nearing completion. - j.
-Added discussion of decisions for land sales and OTC. - k.
-Modified discussion of drones to be more current. - I. Added importance of IT work in relation to Financial Reporting and Information Management. - m.
-Added objectives for Commercial Leasing inventory and marketing program and Big Game Guide Permitting Program.
+Added General Permits under Revocable License for Land Use under Income Generating Authorizations. - c.
+Although mitigation marketing is separate chapter in the RMS, mitigation projects are included in nonperpetual easements. - d.
+Added clarification of additional revenue from land payments. - e.
+Updated the Competitive Land Sale section to include discussion of the newer successful Over-The-Counter program. - f.
+Expanded discussion of bonding under Risk Management. - g.
+Added discussion of the new General Permit program under Public Access section. - h.
+Discussed the Section Line Easement MOU. - i.
+Added discussion of decisions for land sales and OTC. - j.
+Modified discussion of drones to be more current. - k.
+Added importance of IT work in relation to Financial Reporting and Information Management. - I. Added objectives for Commercial Leasing inventory and marketing program and Big Game Guide Permitting Program.

-3. Minerals and Materials Section
+3. Minerals and Materials Section (Page 21)

-- a.
-Clarified the importance of proximity to development for material sales. - b.
-Under Strategy, revised discussion of corporate approvals, market trends, and strategies regarding mine exploration and material sales. - c.
+a.
+Clarified the importance of proximity to development for material sales.

+b.
+Under Strategy, revised discussion of corporate approvals, market trends, and strategies regarding mine exploration and material sales.

+c.
 Under Political and Regulatory Environment Effects, some discussion was inserted regarding Covid-19, commodity prices and demand.
-Clarified the focus of exploration and development projects when evaluating mineral exploration. - d.
+Clarified the focus of exploration and development projects when evaluating mineral exploration.

+- d.
 Under Capital Risk, discussion added regarding the use of Trust capital in regard to exploration. - e.
 Under Diversification added discussion of end-of-life cycle for mines. - f.
 Added objective to track large development projects in the state for potential material sales.

-4. Program-Related Real Estate
+4. Program-Related Real Estate (Page 30)